danjsiegel/snowducks/README.md

 ### 🏗️ Architectural Rearchitecture: Pure C++ Implementation

 **The Problem I Built Myself Into:**
 So I built the Python CLI stuff in isolation without really reading the DuckDB extension docs properly.
-I got it fully working with the DuckDB CLI, then I tried to import the UDF to the DuckDB UI, turns out you can't actually do that.
+I got it fully working with the DuckDB CLI as a UDF, then I tried to import the UDF to the DuckDB UI, turns out you can't actually do that.

 **What I Was Doing Wrong:**
 I was trying to load a Python UDF into the DuckDB UI, but it needed to be compiled binaries (`.duckdb_extension` files) that are platform-specific and version-tied (or I'm just an idiot and I don't know what I'm talking about.
 Either is viable).
 The extension-template requires you to actually build a C++ binary that gets distributed for specific platforms (linux_amd64, osx_arm64, etc.).
 You can't just load Python code directly (FML) it has to go through the proper extension framework with signed binaries.